pimpraat/FACT-Ai/README.md

 # Introduction
-The files in the C++ folder are authored by authors of the original paper (Correa et al., 2021).
-The python folder includes our Python based implementation.
+The code for this project firstly divided in two seperate directories, '_c++_' which contains the runnable code (fixed by us), based on the code by authors of the original paper (Correa et al., 2021).
+The '_python implementation_' folder includes our own Python based implementation in two seperate directories.

-# Dependencies
+## Dependencies
-In order to run use either: 'pip install .....' or use the supplied fact_ai.yml environment file
+In order to run all files use either: 'pip install ipynb tqdm dataframe_image pickle typing' to install the less common libraries or use the supplied fact_ai.yml environment file to install all required dependencies in one go.
+This will make sure all required dependencies for all steps of this reproducibility study are installed (the actual algorithms, generating data, and analysis).

-# Run
+# Running the code

-To run original c++ representation: g++ -std=c++11 -o main main.cc (not working yet)
+To run the notebooks containing the results mentioned in the paper, run the following notebooks:
+* in 'python implementation/secretary/Secretary_Evalulation.ipynb' jupyter notebook in order to run the results for all secretary experiments used in the paper.
+* in 'python implementation/prophet/prophet_results.ipynb' jupyter notebook in order to run general results for the prophet experiments used in the paper.
+* in 'python implementation/prophet/prophet_results_extension.ipynb' jupyter notebook in order to run  results for the prophet extension used in the paper.

+_All of these notebooks contain only the neccesary calls to produce the resuls.
+Further implementations and notebooks to run the experiments can be found in the folders 'secretary' and 'prophet' respectively_.

+# Running the C++ code
+To run original c++ representation, run the main.cc file after uncommenting the wanted experiments in the main method.
+This will print the results in the command line.

 # Set up
 To allow for version control of jupyter notebooks, please run: